 - Premium price tier: prices above $4,000 per EPYC CPU

-Most HPC users are expected to select CPU models in the low, mid, or high price range.
-These models provide industry-leading performance for a price under $4,000 per processor.
+Most HPC users are expected to select CPU models around the high price tier.
+These models provide industry-leading performance (and excellent performance per dollar) for a price under $4,000 per processor.
 Applications can certainly leverage the premium EPYC processor models, but they will come at a higher price.

 AMD “Rome” EPYC Processor Specifications